sassjajc/vscode-standardjs-snippets/README.md

 # vscode-standardjs-snippets

-Forked from https://github.com/capaj/vscode-standardjs-snippets to changes the snippet prefixs to be more compatible when inlined with intellisene keywords.
+Forked from https://github.com/capaj/vscode-standardjs-snippets to changes the snippet prefixs to be more compatible when inlined with intellisense keywords.

+ES6 Import and export snippets as well as the console snippets are from https://github.com/xabikos/vscode-javascript, converted to Standard JS format with new prefixes and descriptions.

 "Originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
 Also these are not using special characters because vscode doesn't like them in the snippets."